-The original recipe uses Amer Picon, a bittersweet, Belgian aperitif made of orange and gentian.
-Regrettably, this liqueur is quite hard to get outside Europe.
-But don't worry, I have some recommendations on how you can replace Amer Picon and still create a decent Brooklyn cocktail.
+The original recipe for the Brooklyn calls for Amer Picon, a bittersweet, Belgian aperitif made of orange and gentian.
+However, this liqueur is quite hard to get outside Europe.
+So, if you can't get it, we will show you some options to replace it that still make for a pretty decent Brooklyn cocktail below.

 - 2 oz Rye Whiskey